milan1995/Arsenal/phpmyadmin/doc/html/_sources/config.txt

     :type: string
     :default: ``''``

-    .. versionchanged:: 4.6.5
+    .. deprecated:: 4.6.0

-        This setting was not available in phpMyAdmin 4.6.0 - 4.6.4.
+        This setting is no longer available since phpMyAdmin 4.6.0.
+Please adjust your webserver instead.

     Sets here the complete :term:`URL` (with full path) to your phpMyAdmin installation's directory.
 E.g.